-We mainly develop the proposed method in this subsection for the purpose that the new output $\mtx{\wt H}_C$ can approximate the original one $\mtx H$.
-We turn to MLP fusion for this intuitive purpose, through a view that an MLP can be taken as the ensemble of multiple bottleneck-1 sub-MLPs~\citep{chen-etal-2022-inducer, wang2022exploring, yuan2022distributed}.
-We rewrite the MLP output as the following form:
+In this subsection, we primarily develop the proposed method with the goal of ensuring that the new output $\mtx{\wt H}_C$ can effectively approximate the original output $\mtx H$ (a rough approximation analysis is provided in \cref{app:boundmlpoutput} in the supplement), and delay the discussion on NTK approximation to \Cref{sec:NTK_form}.
+We propose \alg~following this intuitive purpose, through a view that an MLP can be taken as the ensemble of multiple bottleneck-1 sub-MLPs~\cite{chen-etal-2022-inducer, wang2022exploring, yuan2022distributed}.
+We rewrite the MLP output in the following form:

 where by convention we represent the $i$-th column (resp.\ row) in the weight matrix $\mtx W_1$ (resp.\ $\mtx W_2$) as $\mtx W_{1, \cdot, i}$ (resp.\ $\mtx W_{2, i, \cdot}$).
-The summation implies that it is feasible to approximate MLP via a few bottleneck-1 sub-MLPs (the summands on the right-hand-side above), in a similar way to numerical methods such as importance sampling~\citep{hammersley1954poor} and sketching~\citep{woodruff2014sketching, chen-etal-2022-sketching}.
-Considering the existence of the nonlinear activation function $\sigma$, we turn to clustering and will show as follows how the classical machine learning technique can serve to approximate the above sub-MLP summation.
+The summation implies that it is feasible to approximate MLP via a few bottleneck-1 sub-MLPs (the summands on the right-hand-side above), in a similar way to numerical methods such as importance sampling~\cite{hammersley1954poor} and sketching~\cite{woodruff2014sketching, chen-etal-2022-sketching}.
+Considering the existence of the nonlinear activation function $\sigma$, we turn to clustering and will demonstrate below how this classical machine learning technique can be used to approximate the above sub-MLP summation.